mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-This section describes different networking components that come together to form Konvoy networking stack.
+This section describes different networking components that come together to form a Konvoy networking stack.
-It assumes familiarity with Kubernetes networking to explain the specifics of networking in Konvoy.
+It assumes familiarity with Kubernetes networking.

 ## Highly Available Control-Plane

-Konvoy ships with highly available control plane in case of multi-master Kubernetes deployment.
+Konvoy ships with a highly available control plane, in case of multi-master Kubernetes deployment.

 ### AWS

-In the cloud, the high availability is provided through cloud provider load balancer.
+In the cloud, high availability is provided through the cloud provider's load balancer.

 ### On-premise

 In on-premise, Konvoy ships with [Keepalived][keepalived].
 Keepalived provides two main functionalities - High Availability and Load Balancing.
 It uses [VRRP][vrrp] (Virtual Router Redundancy Protocol) to provide high availability.
-VRRP allows having a virtual IP (VIP) assigned to participating machines where it is active only on one of the machines.
+VRRP allows you to have a virtual IP (VIP) assigned to participating machines, where it is active only on one of the machines.
 VRRP provides high availability by ensuring that virtual IP is active as long as at least one of the participating machines is active.
-Konvoy uses Keepalived for high availability of the control plane.
+Konvoy uses Keepalived to maintain high availability of the control plane.

 To use `Keepalived`: